 1.)
-Immerse yourself within The Gran Bazar
+Immerse yourself within The Grand Bazar

 Remember, prices are often inflated, especially for visitors – most traders are willing to barter and I recommend you never pay more than half the asking price (if that!).
 It really is one of the best things to do in Istanbul if you love local souvenirs.

 2.)
 Experience the beauty of The Blue Mosque

 Its stunning architecture, beautiful colours and ornate interior make this a must-see stop on your trip in the city.
-Don’t forget to sit down, relax and see the real beauty of this wonderful place – it’s mesmerising.
+Don’t forget to sit down, relax and see the real beauty of this wonderful place – it’s mesmerising. 🕌

 3.)
-Wander around the Hagia Sophia Museum and Church
+See Hagia Sophia Museum and Church

-An incredibly beautiful piece of history in the city!
-Hagia Sophia is the perfect place to gain a wider perspective on the history if Istanbul and the turbulent past the city has encountered.
+It’s the perfect place to gain a wider perspective on the history if Istanbul and the turbulent past the city has encountered.

 4.)
 Climb Galata Tower

 5.)
-Turkish Coffee
+Sip on a Turkish Coffee

 Popular streets such as Mim Kemal Öke and Atiye all house a range of local and independently owned cafes that are mixed with some of the best Turkish restaurants in the city.
-A great place to sit down, coffee in hand and plan your evening ahead!

 6.)
 Shop till you drop in Nişantaşı

 Filled with chic shops and antiques, it’s the perfect place to come to find something very special.
-Don’t forget to take a wander on the often overlooked side-streets surrounding it, where a number of beautiful artistic spaces have opened up selling local paintings, artwork and contemporary craft by local artists (like this beautiful creation above).
+Don’t forget to take a wander on the often overlooked side-streets surrounding it, where a number of beautiful art spaces have opened up selling local paintings, artwork and contemporary craft by local artists (like this beautiful creation above).